 Baltice.org is a free single access point website for reliable and up-to-date information about winter navigation in the Baltic Sea area.
-The website is held up by Baltic Icebreaking Management (BIM) member country authorities.

-The website is chart based information system, with online AIS information of the vessels trading in the area - including Ice Breakers positions and assistance plans.
-You can choose vessels you want to follow or request information about changes in assistance restrictions of the ports of interest.
+The new pages have similar chart based information, with online AIS data from the vessels trading in the area - including Ice Breakers positions and assistance plans.
+You can choose the vessels you want to follow or request information about changes in assistance restrictions of the ports of interest and the predicted changes to them.